Your cart is currently empty.

 Perhaps the most important consideration to make when buying a bong is the material you want it to be made out of.
 Bong manufacturers will typically use hard wearing materials for their designs.
 However, more brittle choices can become damaged without proper care.

-Bongs are also designed to hold water.
+Bongs for beginners are also designed to hold water.
 They, therefore, need to be waterproof.
 This also influences manufacturers’ choices of materials.

 Finally, bongs are a magnet for resins and other hard-to-clean substances found in smoke.
 For these reasons glass and acrylic bongs are much more common than other materials.
 The most common complaint of ceramic or wooden bong users is that they are very difficult to clean.
 On that note, it’s worth also considering that the more complicated a design is, the trickier it will be to get all that gunk off it!